Samsung/tizen-docs/docs/application/dotnet/guides/telephony/telephony.md

 3. When no longer needed, deinitialize the slot handles:

-    ```
+    ```csharp
     IEnumerable<SlotHandle> simList = Manager.Deinit();
     ```

 <a name="call_use"></a>
 ## Retrieving Call Information

-To get information about the current call and monitor when the user makes a voice or video call or hangs up the phone, use the [Tizen.Telephony.Call](https://samsung.github.io/TizenFX/latest/api/Tizen.Telephony.Call.html) class:
+To get information about the current call and monitor when the user makes a voice or video call or hangs up the phone, use the [Tizen.Telephony.Call](/application/dotnet/api/TizenFX/latest/api/Tizen.Telephony.Call.html) class:

 -   Get the current call information:
     1. To get the current call list, retrieve the current call handle with the `GetCallHandleList()` method:

-        ```
+        ```csharp
         IEnumerable<SlotHandle> simList = Manager.Init();
         Call _call = new Call(simList.ElementAt(0));
         IEnumerable<CallHandle> _list = _call.GetCallHandleList();